Is Your Outdoor Hose Bib About to Spring a Leak?

 Whether you fix or replace a leaking hose bib depends on where the leak is and how the faucet is built.

-If you would rather not gamble on a hidden leak, a professional can pressure-test the line, confirm whether the failure is the washer or the pipe, and swap a standard bib for a frost-free model.
+If you would rather not gamble on a hidden leak, a professional leak detection visit can pressure-test the line, confirm whether the failure is the washer or the pipe, and swap a standard bib for a frost-free model as part of a plumbing repair.
 The team at Triple Play Home Services offers free estimates and flat-rate pricing, and as a veteran-owned company they answer the phone 24/7 at (405) 500-5333 when a leak will not wait.

 Catching a hose bib problem early is almost always the difference between a quick fix and a wet, moldy wall.
 If your spigot is dripping, sweating at the handle, or leaving a damp shadow on the siding this summer, take a closer look while the fix is still a small one.